squirtle-squadron/cms/README.md

 ---
 # Major Hurdles and Unsolved Problems
-We ran into two major issues one was a [Git issue](https://github.com/ga-wdi-boston/team-project/issues/243) In this issue we had an problem with a merge conflict that eventually caused a bigger problem.
+We ran into two major issues one was a [Git issue](https://github.com/ga-wdi-boston/team-project/issues/243) In this issue we had a problem with a merge conflict that eventually caused a bigger problem.
 This happened because two groups were working on the same file in different branches.
 The second major issue, was a back end deploy issue that revolved around a small